How to care for your aging parents: a financial guide

 Some of the basic senior care available includes:

-- Home health aides: These are helpers that give at-home assistance with basic services like administering medications, changing bandages, and checking your temperature.
+Home health aides: These are helpers that give at-home assistance with basic services like administering medications, changing bandages, and checking your temperature.
 They are typically not registered medical practitioners, but have often received some sort of training.
-Rates can run between $8 and $15 per hour.
+In 2019, the nationwide average for a home health aide was $22 per hour.

-- Respite care providers: Unlike a home health aide, respite care providers (known as personal care aides) do not administer medical treatment.
+Respite care providers: Unlike a home health aide, respite care providers (known as personal care aides) do not administer medical treatment.
 They take over any of your caregiving duties while you’re away, like meal prep and general household tasks.
 Typically covered by long-term care insurance.
-Costs range between $8 and $15 per hour.
+The typical cost is around $131 a day.

-- Nursing homes: These facilities provide nursing services 24 hours a day, and are therefore catered to seniors who require a higher level of assistance.
+Nursing homes: These facilities provide nursing services 24 hours a day, and are therefore catered to seniors who require a higher level of assistance.
 Some nursing homes are short-term, but residents typically share a room in short-term situations.
-SeniorLiving reports the average cost of a semi-private room is $225 per day, or $82,128 annually.
-Private room costs can reach up to $90,000 annually.
+SeniorLiving reports the average cost of a private room is $290 per day, or $8,821 monthly.
+Semi-private rooms cost $255 per day, or $7,756.